 Every horse will receive two of these genes.
 One from each parent.
 It can be in one of 3 combinations.

 EE - Homozygous black, the horse will be black based and only pass E (black) to its offspring.
 Ee - Heterozygous black, the horse will be black based, but may pass either E (black) or e (red) to its offspring. ee - Homozygous red, the horse will be red based and only pass e (red) to its offspring.

 A - represents agouti.
 Agouti is responsible for turning a black horse "bay."
 It will have no known effect on the color of a chestnut/sorrel.
-At - represents another form of agouti.
-It is responsible for turning a black horse "seal brown."
-It will have no known effect on the color of a chestnut/sorrel.

 Create your own unique website with customizable templates.